 many pitfalls of VULs, and have disciplined brokerage firms and their

-customers.
-Unfortunately, these problems still persist.
+problems still persist.

 If someone is trying to sell you a variable universal life insurance policy,

 we strongly encourage you to exercise extreme caution before putting any

 money into such a product.
 If you’ve been sold a VUL and have questions